Crisis Help

 Support groups & national resources

-You don't have to navigate this alone.
+You do not have to navigate this alone.
 Here are free, verified resources available to Canadians with ADHD and their families.

 FreeVirtual / Zoom

 The professional body for ADHD clinicians in Canada.
-Their website includes the Canadian ADHD Practice Guidelines and a specialist-finder tool to locate knowledgeable healthcare providers in your area.
+Their website includes the Canadian ADHD Practice Guidelines used by physicians and psychologists across the country.

 Free